ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 There are two policy statements defined in that example.
 One statement grants the ability to put an item into a specific DynamoDB table.
 The second allows send an SQS message to an SQS queue.
-Each policy statement defines an effect, ehich is to allow an action (as opposed to deny), an action (as defined by the IAM API), and an AWS resource ARN (we use CloudFormation functions to get the ARN of different resources in our application stack.)
+Each policy statement defines an effect, which is to allow an action (as opposed to deny), an action (as defined by the IAM API), and an AWS resource ARN (we use CloudFormation functions to get the ARN of different resources in our application stack.)

-These statements adhere to a general principle to follow when working with IAM, *grant as a few actions to as a few resources as possible.* Commonly this is refered to as "the principle of least privilege".
+These statements adhere to a general principle to follow when working with IAM, *grant as a few actions to as a few resources as possible.* Commonly this is referred to as "the principle of least privilege".
 Not following that is the cause of many security issues in AWS.
 People don't follow best practices not just because they're lazy or "bad people", they do so because IAM can be complicated.
-If you don't know what DyanmoDB IAM permissions a function needs it's tempting to just write "_dynamodb:*_" and if you're not sure how to get the ARN of a resource through Cloudfromation it's tempting to set the resource to "_*_".
+If you don't know what DynamoDB IAM permissions a function needs it's tempting to just write "_dynamodb:*_" and if you're not sure how to get the ARN of a resource through CloudFormation it's tempting to set the resource to "_*_".

 The following two links, especially the second one will help you with crafting IAM policies: